ADGEfficiency/adgefficiency.github.io/_posts/2020-11-16-guide-deep-learning.md

 ## What hyperparameters are important for an LSTM layer?

 For an LSTM layer, the main hyperparameter is the number of units.
-The number of units will determine the capacity of the layer and size of the hidden state .
+The number of units will determine the capacity of the layer and size of the hidden state.

 While not a hyperparameter, it can be useful to include gradient clipping when working with LSTMs, to deal with exploding gradients that can occur from the backpropagation through time.
 It is also common to use lower learning rates to help manage gradients.

 ## When should I use an LSTM layer?

-When working with sequence data, an LSTM (or it's close cousin the GRU) is a common choice. **One major downside of the LSTM is that they are slow to train**.
+In 2023, the answer to this is never.
+If you have the type of data (sequential) that is suitable for an LSTM, you should look at using attention.

-This is because processing the sequence cannot be easily parallelized, as **the error signal must be backpropagated through time**.
+When working with sequence data, an LSTM (or it's close cousin the GRU) used to be the best choice. **One major downside of the LSTM is that they are slow to train** as **the error signal must be backpropagated through time**.
+Backpropagating through an LSTM cannot be parallelized.

-Another useful feature of the LSTM is the learnt hidden state.
-This can be used by other models as a compressed representation of the future - such as in the 2017 World Models paper.
+One useful feature of the LSTM is the learnt hidden state.
+This can be used by other models as a compressed representation of the future - such as in the [2017 World Models paper](https://adgefficiency.com/world-models/).

 <br />

 # 4. Attention Layer

-**Attention is the youngest of our four layers** - the only layer architecture to have been developed during the current deep learning moment.
+Attention is the youngest of our four layers.

 **Since it's introduction in 2015, attention has revolutionized natural language processing**.
+Attention powers some of the most breathtaking achievements in deep learning, such as the GPT-X series of language models.

-First used in combination with the LSTM based seq2seq model, attention is also to power the Transformer - a neural network architecture that forms the backbone of Open AI's GPT series of language models.
+First used in combination with the LSTM based seq2seq model, attention powers the Transformer - a neural network architecture that forms the backbone of modern language models.

-**Attention is important as it is an effective as a sequence model without recurrence** - avoiding the need to do backpropagation through time, making it easier to parallelize and faster to train.
+**Attention is as a sequence model without recurrence** - by avoiding the need to do backpropagation through time, attention can be parallelized on GPU, which means it's fast to train.

 ## What is the intuition and inductive bias of attention layers?